 Becoming Catholic – Rite of Christian Initiation of Adults

-Each year on Holy Saturday during the Easter Vigil, thousands of men and women are received into the Catholic Church in the United States.
-Parishes welcome these new members through the Rite of Christian Initiation of Adults (RCIA) and at a liturgy bringing men and women into full communion with the Catholic Church.
+Each year during the Easter Vigil (on Holy Saturday), thousands of men and women join the Catholic Church in the United States.
+Parishes welcome these new members through a process called the Rite of Christian Initiation of Adults (RCIA) that culminates with a liturgy that brings men and women into full communion with the Catholic Church.
 Listed below are some questions and answers about RCIA.
-For more information or questions please contact Kyle Murphy at firstname.lastname@example.org.
+For more information or questions please contact the Parish Office 317-257-2266.

 Frequently Asked Questions